 LEE: We started practising in school halls, though we’d always end up back at Mike’s mum’s house, and then we all managed to get better instruments.
-I had some friends who used to go to a club at Centre Point and one night they came out in the early hours and they walked up Hampstead Road towards a shop called the Fender Soundhouse.
-My friend got on his pal’s shoulders — I wasn’t there of course, honest guv — and they climbed in through the window.
-One guy handed out a twin-necked Fender Stratocaster, and was just about to hand out a saxophone when they noticed the policemens’ helmets coming from the distance.
-So he couldn’t get out, and he couldn’t go anywhere else because there was a brightly-lit board behind him.
-So the other two stood on the edge of the pavement, boisterously mucking about to get the coppers’ attention, and the fella — Pete Kennedy, God rest his soul — stood stock still like a profile mannequin with the sax in his mouth.
+I had some friends who used to go to a club at Centre Point and one night they came out in the early hours and walked up Hampstead Road towards a shop called the Fender Soundhouse, just up from Warren Street.
+There were these little Venetian windows, so my friend – Pete Kennedy, God rest his soul – got on his pal’s shoulders, took the little slats out out and climbed inside.
+He passed out a guitar, then a twin-neck guitar, and the others took them round the corner.
+He was just about to hand out a saxophone when the others noticed two policemens’ helmets coming from the distance.
+Pete couldn’t get out, and he couldn’t go anywhere else because the place was lit up like a Christmas tree.
+So the other two stood on the edge of the pavement, boisterously mucking about to distract the coppers’ attention, and Pete stood stock still like a mannequin with the sax in his mouth.
+I wasn’t there of course, honest guv.
+So lo and behold, a saxophone suddenly became ‘available’.
 My wife was good enough to pay the £100 to purchase it from Postman Pete, which I still owe her.
 That was the same sax that I played on our first album, One Step Beyond.

 MIKE: Because me, Lee and Chris all grew up together, we all had quite a lot of similar tastes.
 We used to listen to Motown a lot, so we used to try and do that in the early days – we did Shoparound, See You Later Alligator, that sort of stuff, all other people’s music.
 I’d had a few lessons, but most of what I know I taught myself during those sessions.
 We learnt different set pieces; rock’n’roll on the left hand and fiddling round on the blues scale on the right hand.